 With sustainability efforts, there is no specific destination per se; it’s a work in progress with continuously evolving endpoints.
 When it comes to setting goals for energy sustainability activities, it is critical to find the right pace for your organization.
 It’s equally as important to have the right energy supplier to help you navigate what can sometimes be an overwhelming and seemingly complicated process—one that can help ensure your organization is on the right path and receiving the greatest benefit based on your overall company strategy.

-Guest Author: Raj Bazaj Executive Director – Sales
+Guest Author: Raj Bazaj Executive Director – Solution Sales

-Raj Bazaj is the Executive Director for Sales in the west region at Constellation.
-With over twenty years of sales experience he currently leads a team that has responsibility to develop retail power opportunities with consumer and industrial end users.
+Raj Bazaj is the Executive Director for Solution Sales at Constellation.
+With over twenty years of sales experience, Raj manages a team at Constellation that works with a diverse group of customers assisting them in implementing solutions to help address the major shifts going on in the energy industry including sustainability, demand reduction, data analytics, and overall cost optimization.
 Raj has a B.S. in chemical engineering from the University of Arizona and an Executive MBA from the University of Connecticut.